kschnepel/kschnepel.github.io/_research/2020-HeroinSupplyReduction-paper-10.md

 #citation: 'Billings, Stephen B., and Kevin T. Schnepel (2020). &quot;Hanging Out with the Usual Suspects: Peer Effects and Recidivism.&quot; <i>Working Paper</i>.'
 ---

 *This is work with Tim Moore (Purdue University).
 A draft is in progress and not ready for circulation.
-Please e-mail for recent version*
+Please e-mail for recent version.*

 **Abstract:**: Starting in late 2000, Australia experienced a large negative heroin supply shock that persisted for several years.
 We use drug treatment records to identify more than